What Are The Disadvantages Of Google Sheets? (For 2026)

 Additionally, Google Sheets only offers basic conditional formatting features, which may be an issue for those needing to highlight important data points.

-It is possible to create pivot tables within Google Sheets; however, some may find the functionality inconsistent and frustrating.
+While it is possible to create pivot tables within Google Sheets, some may find the functionality inconsistent and frustrating.

-Basically, data updates in pivot tables don’t always sync correctly, which can be hugely problematic when working with real-time information.
+This can be hugely problematic when working with real-time information!

-Google Sheets doesn’t have a built-in spell-check feature, which is surprising, considering other Google Apps, such as Google Docs do!
+To put it bluntly, Google Sheets doesn’t have a built-in spell-check feature, which is surprising, considering other Google Apps, such as Google Docs, do!

 Without spell-checking, errors can be overlooked, particularly in data entry tasks where accuracy is crucial.